patooworld/vsixvhax/Completion.md

 ### Toplevel Completion

 Toplevel completion gets its name from showing you the available "top level" identifiers, such as imported types or enum values.
-It can be invoked manually using <kbd>Ctrl</kbd>+<kbd>Space</kbd> anywhere in the document:
+It usually needs to be triggered manually.

 ![](images/completion/toplevel.png)